AndrusAsumets/planetos-tryout/README.md

-# This is a source code for an UI/UX engineer post in PlanetOS.
+# This is a source code of a dashboard for an UI/UX engineer post in PlanetOS.

 The project has been divided into two separate folders (front-end and back-end).
 The role of the front-end is visualize energy production coming through two separate API-s, and has been developed using React.js using a FLUX pattern (redux).
 In development mode it runs on WebPack and is served by Node.js's Express framework.
 For production use, it needs to be pre-built (there's introductions on how to do it on production tab under 'Installation' section).
 Back-end has been written in JavaScript and runs on Node.js, and is being served by Koa.js framework.